ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 * VMware vCenter Server Appliance 6.5 Update 3d (build 6.5.0-14836121)
 * VMware Platform Services Controller 6.5 Update 3d (build 6.5.0-14836121)

-For more information, see [vCenter Server Bill of Materials](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom).

 ### VMware vSphere 6.5u3 support
 {: #relnotes_v34-vcs-vsphere}

 VMware vSphere 6.5u3 replaces vSphere 6.5u2 for all new VMware vCenter Server instance orders. vSphere 6.7u2 is also available.
-For more information, see [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance).

 ### Add cluster enhancements
 {: #relnotes_v34-vcs-add-cluster}

 * You can now simultaneously add or remove a cluster while another cluster is being created or removed.
 * A minimum of 1 ESXi server is required when you add a cluster to a vCenter Server instance.

-For more information, see [Adding, viewing, and deleting clusters for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingviewingclusters).

 ## Updates for add-on services
 {: #relnotes_v34-services}